-The essence and key technical contribution of CRP lies in (i) properly modeling the link interdependencies (via the context-based metric) and (ii) handling the ensuing algorithmic challenges in route optimization (via CPP).
+The essence of the proposed routing solution (CRP or Context Routing Protocol) lies in (i) properly modeling the link interdependencies (via the context-based metric) and (ii) handling the ensuing algorithmic challenges in route optimization (via CPP).
+The use of local contexts in pruning is synergistic with the use of contexts in cost modeling.
+Together they present a general context-based routing paradigm, which is applicable in scenarios where modeling link-interdependencies is critical.

 We have implemented CRP on Windows XP and Linux.
-While our current implementation assumes link-state routing, other generalizations are also possible.
-Our evaluations show that CRP provides TCP throughput gains up to 130% and on average around 50% over state-of-the-art approaches for multi-radio networks and gains of up to 70% over state-of-the-art approaches for wireless network coding.
+We have also tested our system through Qualnet simulations and on two different testbeds.
+Our evaluations show that it provides TCP throughput gains up to 130% and on average around 50% over state-of-the-art approaches for multi-radio networks and gains of up to 70% over stateof-the-art approaches for wireless network coding.